streamlit/docs/content/streamlit-cloud/share-your-app/embed-your-app.md

 ## Embedding with oEmbed

-The new oEmbed support allows for a simpler embedding experience.
-You can now directly drop a Streamlit app's URL into a Medium, Ghost, or Notion page (or any site that supports oEmbed or [embed.ly](https://embed.ly/), which includes over 700 content providers), and the embedded app will automatically appear.
+Streamlit's oEmbed support allows for a simpler embedding experience.
+You can directly drop a Streamlit app's URL into a Medium, Ghost, or Notion page (or any of more than 700 content providers that supports oEmbed or [embed.ly](https://embed.ly/)).
+The embedded app will automatically appear!
 This helps Streamlit Community Cloud apps seamlessly integrate into these platforms, improving the visibility and accessibility of your apps.

 ### Example

-When creating content in a Notion page, Medium article, or Ghost blog, you only need to paste the app's URL and hit Enter.
+When creating content in a Notion page, Medium article, or Ghost blog, you only need to paste the app's URL and hit "**Enter**".
 The app will then render automatically at that spot in your content.
-Use the same URL as for iframe embedding, but without the `?embed=true` query parameter.
+You can use your undecorated app URL without the `?embed=true` query parameter.

 ```
 https://30days.streamlit.app/